gburgett/XFlat/README.md

 XFlat is a single lightweight JAR that persists XML DOM Elements to flat files.
 It presents as a CRUD interface to XML Elements that can be queried by ID or arbitrary XPath expressions.
 Because it is stored in flat files, XFlat is not relational and is schemaless.
 XFlat is effective for table sizes up to the dozens of KB.
-Future versions may contain engines that are effective up to the hundreds of MB, using memory-mapped files.
+Future versions will contain engines that are effective up to the hundreds of MB, using memory-mapped files.

+#### Features:
+* POJO mapping to XML
-XFlat also comes with a converting wrapper that maps POJOs to DOM Elements using JAXB.
+  * XFlat maps POJOs to JDOM `Element` objects using JAXB.
 The underlying implementation can be swapped if necessary.
-The JAXB context is only loaded if it is used, so you can avoid it completely by using only the JDOM CRUD interface.
+The JAXB context is only loaded if it is used, so you can avoid it completely by specifying custom converters, or using only the JDOM CRUD interface.

-XFlat manages a "database" as a directory of flat files.
-Each "database" contains a number of "tables".
-One table corresponds to one file, unless the table is sharded (to be implemented in future versions).
-A table contains any number of "rows".
-A row is simply an XML Dom Element in the XFlat namespace which contains one child element.
-This child element is the content of the row.
+* Queriable by XPath expressions

-Rows can be queried by unique ID, or by an XPath expression combined with a Hamcrest matcher.
-The unique ID is always a string and is stored as an attribute on the row element.
-The XPath query can select any DOM element within a row, and the value of that DOM element is matched by the Hamcrest matcher to determine whether the row is selected by the query.
+  * Tables can be queried by any arbitrary XPath expression using the table row as the context.
+The expression selects a part of the `Element` that is convertible to the value which is being matched, then the matching is performed using Hamcrest Matchers.

-The database manages each table using one of several "engines".
-The engines are optimized for different file sizes, and they can (and will) be hot-swapped as tables grow and shrink.
-The simplest engine (and the only one implemented for version 1.0) keeps the entire contents of the table in memory as a JDom Document, and flushes it to disk often.
-This is obviously not workable for table sizes greater than dozens of kb, so future versions will contain engines for larger sizes.

-(not implemented for version 1.0)
-XFlat can also index tables by arbitrary xpath expressions.
-The values of the content selected by the expression are kept in the index for optimizing future queries.
-XPath Queries that use any non-indexed expressions will cause a full table scan.

-(not impelemented for version 1.0)
-XFlat has the capability to "shard" tables.
-Sharding is splitting the table's contents into multiple files by some indexed value (most often ID).
-Queries on that index then know which file to open in order to get at the correct data.
-This is only useful when tables grow very large.
+* Multiple hot-swapped Engines (to be implemented)
+  * The management of each table is handled by an Engine.
+As a table grows or shrinks, the appropriate Engine for managing the data is swapped in behind the scenes.
+For example, very small tables can use an engine that loads the whole XML DOM in-memory, while very large tables can use an engine that manipulates a memory-mapped file.

+* Indexing on XPath expressions (to be implemented)
+  * Engines can take advantage of indexes that are based on any arbitrary XPath expression.
+The expression selects a part of the `Element` that is converted to a `Comparable` (such as an Integer), then the engine can map that `Comparable` to the row and binary search indexes to improve performance.

+* Sharding on XPath expressions (to be implemented)
+  * A table can be sharded across multiple files based on a sharding key selected by an XPath expression.
+The expression selects a part of the `Element` that is converted to a `Comparable`, then a `RangeProvider` determines which file to store the Element in.

+* ACID Transactions (to be implemented)
+  * XFlat can support Transactions which can be saved and resumed.
+All uncommitted transactional data is persisted in the same file as the table data, so transactions can be resumed between program execution.

 ====